AlessandroRizzetto/Morphing-Slices/README.md

 ```

 ##### Tree:
+In order to create a slice with a tree topology
 We are cutting everything that is connected to the swtich 2 and 3 for building a treeTopology (Horizontaly oriented from left to right, root is S1).
 If we want, we can add more deviceS (switches and hosts) to our topology and they will all act accordingly with our controller, answering if they're not connected outside of the (single) path running trough the switches number 9: S1-S9-S10-SN